5 Bottlenecks in Home Furnishings (and How to Avoid Them)

 All too often, essential product data is in a stalemate between manufacturers, suppliers, and the buyers who make purchase orders happen.
 This can be the kiss of death in the home furnishings industry, where customers do extensive research before making their high-ticket home purchases and expect in-store associates to know their stuff.

 How can retailers get access to product data in time to train a rotating array of frontline associates?
-An agile product lifecycle management solution that’s centralized in the cloud can help retailers take charge of their data.
+A unified Product Lifecycle Management solution and Product Information Management solution can help retailers take charge of their data.

-The right retail PLM solution will ensure that the people who need access to product data to create training materials can find it BEFORE the furniture hits the shelves.
+The right unified PIM and PLM will ensure that the people who need access to product data to create training materials can find it BEFORE the furniture hits the shelves.
 For better training, better employee retention, and a more streamlined retail operation.

 3. Hard-to-Reach Partners